-Lesmurdie Falls is an quick and simple drive from Perth (you barely even leave the CBD) and a totes easy stroll to reach the actual falls.
+Lesmurdie Falls is a quick and simple drive from Perth (you barely even leave the CBD) and an easy stroll to reach the actual falls.
 Perfect for an unexpected day off.

 - Within the Perth metropolitan area

 - Plenty of lookouts to take in the waterfall views

 With my plans cancelled at the last minute, I suddenly found myself with a free day ahead of me.
 I grabbed the opportunity and quickly began sorting out how I was going to fill the day.
 We had recently experienced some fairly heavy rain, so I thought there might be a good chance that some of the waterfalls in the hills might be running.

 I decided to go and explore the Lesmurdie Falls, the advantage of this location was that it wasn’t far away from me in central Perth (about a 45 minute drive), and access was easy so I wouldn’t have to prepare much and could be quickly on the road.

 I packed my daypack with snacks and water, threw on the hiking boots and grabbed my camera along with the tripod (with a bit of luck there was going to be running water so some long exposures were hopefully on the agenda).

 The Journey To Lesmurdie